JuliaGraphics/Colors.jl/README.md

 A `RGB` color is returned, except when the `hsl()` syntax is used, which returns a `HSL` value.

+When writing functions the `Color"red"` version is preferred, because the slow step runs when the code is parsed (i.e., during compilation rather than run-time).

 ## CIE Standard Observer